 What is Pupil Premium?

 The scheme aims to grant schools with extra funding so that they're able to provide additional support for children who faced with these types of challenges.
-It's objective is to help schools unlock the learning potential of their pupils and provide them with a better education.
+Its objective is to help schools unlock the learning potential of their pupils and provide them with a better education.
 It also aspires to narrow the gap of educational development between children of underprivileged backgrounds and their peers.

 Who qualifies for Pupil Premium?

 Children can be eligible for pupil premium for a variety of reasons.
 These include their family circumstances, such as their income or occupations, and whether or not they’re in care.
 If a child is eligible, a school will receive the necessary amount of funding for each child per school year.
-For a school to receive funding, they must have a pupil that falls into one of these categories:

 Please see below for our latest Pupil Premium Review & Strategy documents.